Skip to content

 For belongsTo and hasOne you can do only one thing per each relation.
 For instance, create an author while creating a book, or connect the book to the author while creating it.
 But not create and connect at the same time.

-For hasMany and hasAndBelongsToMany you can combine multiple commands for a single relation: while updating the author you can create new books, connect some books, and delete books by conditions.
+For hasMany and hasAndBelongsToMany you can combine multiple commands for a single relation: while updating the author, you can create new books, connect some books, and delete books by conditions.

 It is possible to chain querying of the table with the creating of its relation, in a such way: